 “Apart from giving out money, we had lots of other things to do.
 We had to visit people and arrange things for them, to go and see our own families so that they did not feel isolated, or to help those who found themselves in difficult situations.
 We had constant problems with lodgings and papers.
 Every so often somebody would be betrayed, or ‘burned’ as we called it, and we had to move them to new lodgings.”17

 In performing their missions, the kashariyot had very little to rely on, other than forged papers and “good” looks – meaning facial features that didn’t give them away as Jews.
 Some of the couriers bleached their hair blonde; others, including Frumka Plotnicka, had to be convinced to wear makeup to disguise their features.
 Not all were blonde-haired or blue-eyed.
 Yet there was one trait that all the couriers required in order to succeed.
 They all had to have incredible poise and nerves of steel to get them through checkpoints, over borders, into and out of ghettos, and around Europe with illegal documents, weapons and other contraband – in other words, to take the risks they took every day.
 It would be an understatement to say that the missions of these women were fraught with constant danger.
 Many of the kashariyot lost their lives trying to fulfill their assignments.
+For instance, two of the three couriers in an iconic photograph, taken of the three at a Gestapo Christmas party in Grodno in 1941, were captured and sent to Auschwitz where Lonka Kozibrodska died in the arms of Bela Hazan.
+Tema Schneiderman was killed at the Treblinka death camp.

 “And that is what everyday life was like: people, problems, forever running around – and fear.
 Already then there was fear.
 Every familiar face was hostile.
 The whole town, my own town, that I had grown up in, was strange, hostile, and every corner I turned might be my last.”18